antonio-f-bove/markdown-cv/index.md

 ### Completed Projects

 - Development and maintenance of complex cross-platform front ends
-- Refactoring of a codebase to enble internationalization (i18n in Angular)
+- Refactoring of a codebase to enable internationalization (i18n in Angular)
 <!-- TODO: Reformulate! -->
-- Colecting requirements, designing, and building **data migration** pipelines
+- Collecting requirements, designing, and building **data migration** pipelines
-- Colecting requirements, designing, and building  **internal tools**
+- Collecting requirements, designing, and building  **internal tools**

 ### Interested In